alvr-org/ALVR/wiki/ALVR-client-and-streamer-on-separate-networks.md

-# ALVR client and streamer on separate networks
+# Headset and ALVR streamer on separate networks

 # ALVR v14 and Above